Teutonick/NotBad-Privacy-Detector-Agent/docs/ARCHITECTURE.md

 # Architecture — NotBad Privacy Detector Agent

+For documentation ownership and README scope, see [Project map — Documentation boundaries](PROJECT_MAP.md#documentation-boundaries).
+This document is the canonical home for runtime behavior, implementation mechanics and component contracts; product-level summaries link here instead of duplicating these details.

 ## Privacy-safe diagnostic reporting

 Incorrect-detection reporting is opt-in and remains local until the operating system opens the browser.
 The Core `DiagnosticReportBuilder` produces minimal Markdown; no network client or GitHub API is present.
 Only after the mandatory preview and explicit confirmation does the app open a GitHub `issues/new` URL.
 GitHub still requires the user to publish the public Issue.